 The University is accredited through the Higher Learning Commission (HLC).
 UIS participates in a ten-year cycle that focuses on assurance of quality and continuous improvement.
 In addition to our institutional accreditation by the HLC, a number of UIS academic departments/programs have also achieved specialized accreditation.

-Spring Student Highlights
+Summer Student Highlights

 UIS faculty are known for world-class teaching.
 The dedicated and highly talented faculty offer personal attention to students pursuing their education on-campus and online.
 Our faculty are continuously engaged in improving their curriculum to ensure academic quality.